byrd-laif/soilMakers/readme.md

 #### *The Ecology Is The Economy.*

-**Conservation as a consequence of lifestyle and production.**
+**Conservation as a consequence of lifestyle and work.**

 #### Accepting personal responsibility; truthful living.
-***Librating Ones Authenticity*** - Designing for re-connectedness in contrast to designing for sustainability.
+***Librating Ones Authenticity***

-***Producing Something Meaningful.*** Projecting ones lifestyle into a future possibility, connected with things that make living possible.
-Living the creative process; honoring the Soul through cultivating a lifestyle that feeds the Soil - that pays all the 'bills'.
+***Producing Something Meaningful.*** Projecting one's lifestyle into a future possibility, connected with that which makes living possible.
+Living the creative process; honoring the Soul through cultivating a lifestyle that feeds the Soil.

 **Examining ecologic behaviors.**